 For the Happy Planet Index, we used measures of happiness to connect what everyone strives for in life to their use of the world’s natural resources, showing that good lives don’t have to cost the earth.
 It got a lot of press and attention because we framed environmental concerns in a way that really resonated with people.

-In the workplace, happiness resonates with everyone – and so unites the interests of the senior executive with the individual employee.
+In the workplace, job happiness resonates with everyone – and so unites the interests of the senior executive with the individual employee.
 This alignment brings the greatest opportunity for sustaining and improving work culture.
 The focus on feelings (happiness) rather than thoughts (satisfaction) creates a different quality of conversation – which builds emotional intelligence and performance.
 For example, the naming and exploration of feelings is a key skill for giving and receiving feedback at work.
 The way a score for happiness tunes people into positive feelings is important for an individual’s wellbeing and it can also improve team performance – especially their ability to solve problems creatively.

 The thing that’s easy to forget about measurement is its influence on people.
-Ask people about satisfaction and they’ll try to provide you with an answer, but they won’t get excited about your people and culture initiatives.
+Ask people about work satisfaction and they’ll try to provide you with an answer, but they won’t get excited about your people and culture initiatives.
 Ask people about happiness and you get to the core of what motivates them straight away.
 Put a number on something as human as happiness and you encourage connection and empathy between people – and even between people and the environment!
 In all my years, I haven’t found a better starting place to engage people in the biggest challenges of our time.